shieldworks/aegis-web/contact.md

 ## Comments and Suggestions

-If you found a bug, or if you have an idea that can make **Aegis** even better, or if you want to report a security vulnerability, [please file an issue at **Aegis**’s **GitHub** repository][ticket].
+If you found a bug, have an idea that can make **Aegis** even better, or want to report a security vulnerability,
+[please file an issue at **Aegis**’s **GitHub** repository][ticket].

 ## I Have This Crazy Idea…

-If none of these sound like a plan [you can just send me an email at (*me@volkan.io*)][email].
+If none sounds like a plan, [email at (*me@volkan.io*)][email] and share your thoughts.

 ## I Want to Be A Contributor

-Thank you for your interest in making the world a better and more secure place where everyone can `#sleepmore` 🤗.
-We’d love you to have you on board.
+We appreciate your interest in making the world a better and more secure place where everyone can `#sleepmore` 🤗.
+We’d love to have you on board.

-Please read [the contribution guidelines][contributing], and [the code of conduct][code-of-conduct], and let us know if you need anything else.
+Please read [the contribution guidelines][contributing] and [the code of conduct][code-of-conduct], and let us know if you need anything else.

 [contributing]: https://github.com/zerotohero-dev/aegis/blob/main/CONTRIBUTING.md
 [code-of-conduct]: https://github.com/zerotohero-dev/aegis/blob/main/CODE_OF_CONDUCT.md